binary-com/perl-Math-Util-CalculatedValue/README.md

 - **maximum**

-    The maximum value for amount
+    The maximum value for the amount

 **METHODS**